vishalsingh2972/NamasteJS-Notes/Notes/9-BlockScope-Shadowing.md

 var a = 100; //pehlaA
 {
-    var a = 10; //same name as global var //dusraA let b = 20;
+    var a = 10; //same name as global var a //dusraA let b = 20;
     const c = 30;
     console.log(a); // 10 //dusraA variable a shadows pehlaA variale a so 10 gets printed